-If the number of relative strengths (bullet points above) is taken as a guide, the LX100 is the clear winner of the contest (9 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the LX100 is the clear winner of the contest (14 : 8 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D Mark II vs Nikon D7000

 - Canon 400D vs Nikon D7500

 - Canon G5 X vs Sony RX100 VI

 - Nikon Df vs Canon 5D Mark III

 - Sony A6500 vs Canon M3

 - Sony A77 vs Sony RX10 IV